 Fonts are equally important to your branding as your colour choice, and so, have their own section in your brand guidelines.
 The typography palette selected helps to tie in all your visual communication together, from the copy on your print collateral to digital areas such as your website.
 All of these elements combined create brand consistency and memorability.

 Different typefaces evoke different feelings and convey different personalities for your brand and collateral.
 This is why it is super important to be intentional with your font choices and pairings.
 Different moods can also be created with varying letter spacing, colours and positioning.

 Want more help with colours?
 Check out this blog: How to choose your brand fonts

 This section is tailored to each project, with the examples of elements we create together.
 Such as your business card, letterhead, social graphics, patterns, icons and more.
 It shows anyone who touches your brand how specific elements should appear.
 This is key to creating an authentic brand that connects with your audience on a deeper level.
 When we create your brand identity, we want to make it lasting, memorable and meaningful!

-This section will guide you on what each file type is, when and where to use them.
-It helps you keep all marketing/advertising and digital elements of your brand consistent and instantly recognisable.
+This section will guide you on what each file type is, and when and where to use them.
+This helps you keep all marketing/advertising and digital elements of your brand consistent and instantly recognisable.

 A brand guideline is a key document that helps you and your content creators communicate a consistent message to your audience.
 It is an essential asset to creating memorable, on-brand content and design.
 It will effectively communicate your business and brand to anyone who uses it.
 I hope these 6 Key Brand guidelines elements were helpful to your business journey and growth.
 If you would like to work on these elements with me, feel free to reach out via email at firstname.lastname@example.org and we can schedule a FREE Discovery Call to discuss your business and desired outcomes.

 Feeling lost?
 Get a complete checklist on how to curate a beautiful brand that converts across all channels.